vishvAsa/AgamaH_vaiShNavaH/shrI-sampradAyaH/tattvam/vAtysa-varadaH/prapanna-pArijAtaH/sarva-prastutiH/02_svarUpapaddhatiH.md

 <details><summary>English</summary>

-33. That by which is procured with case the goal held out by (the lower sciences of) the world and the Vedas, which is hard to reach by any other means, is to be under- stood as Prapattı.†
+33. That by which is procured with case the goal held out by (the lower sciences of) the world and the Vedas, which is hard to reach by any other means, is to be understood as Prapattı.†
 </details>